Olivia Culpo Reveals Her Endometriosis Surgery: "I Understand The Depression"

 Advertisement

-Culpo added that before being diagnosed, she was often told by doctors that her ultrasounds looked normal and to just take Tylenol.
+Culpo added that before being diagnosed, she was often told by doctors that her ultrasounds looked normal and to just take Tylenol, a brand of paracetamol.
 “I think you just need to rest more, periods are always uncomfortable for people,” Culpo quoted one doctor saying before adding, "Painful periods are not normal!!!”

 It takes adults with the painful condition an average of 6.7 years to be accurately diagnosed, according to the medical journal Current Obstetrics and Gynecology Reports.
 Emma Roberts recently spoke out about having gone undiagnosed for years, despite struggling with “debilitating cramps and periods,” in an interview in Cosmopolitan.